 TruePosition.
-The dramatic reduction in Revenue, Adjusted OIBDA and Operating Income during the six months ended June 30, 2012 was a direct result of a significant recognition of deferred revenue and deferred costs during the six months ended June 30, 2011.
+The dramatic reduction in Revenue, Adjusted OIBDA and Operating Income during the nine months ended September 30, 2012 was a direct result of a significant recognition of deferred revenue and deferred costs during the nine months ended September 30, 2011.
 TruePosition recognized approximately \$538 million of deferred revenue and \$167 million of associated deferred costs during the three months ended March 31, 2011.
 In the first quarter of 2011 TruePosition amended and extended its agreement with AT&T under which TruePosition sells hardware, licenses software and provides ongoing technical and software support to AT&T which are used in the provision of E-911 services domestically.
 Under the relevant accounting guidance a material modification requires that elements under the agreement that meet the separation criteria that have been delivered be recognized as of the modification date.
 The revenue and associated costs had been deferred under the previous accounting guidance as Vendor Specific Objective Evidence for undelivered items (specified upgrades committed to in November of 2006) did not exist.
-Additionally, as discussed in the Annual Report on Form 10-K, TruePosition is out of contract with one of its large customers and has experienced no business activity with this customer for the six months ended June 30, 2012.
-While TruePosition continues to have ongoing discussions with this customer, with regards to a new contract, it is uncertain as to when, if any, business activity will materialize in the current year.
-If a new agreement cannot be negotiated we anticipate that TruePosition's Revenue, Adjusted OIBDA and Operating Income will be significantly impacted for the year ended December 31, 2012.
+Additionally, as discussed in Liberty Media's most recent Annual Report on Form 10-K, TruePosition is out of contract with one of its large customers and has experienced no business activity with this customer for the nine months ended September 30, 2012.
+While TruePosition continues to have ongoing discussions with this customer, with regards to a new contract, it is uncertain as to when, if any, business activity with this customer will materialize in the current year.
+If a new agreement cannot be negotiated we anticipate that TruePosition's Revenue, Adjusted OIBDA and Operating Income will be significantly adversely impacted for the year ended December 31, 2012.